NASA is about six months from preliminary design review (PDR) for its Mars 2020 rover, according to a key NASA official.

 The Mars 2020 rover will also help advance United States knowledge of how future human explorers could use natural resources available on the surface of the Red Planet.
 Designers of future human expeditions can use this mission to understand the hazards posed by Martian dust and demonstrate technology to process carbon dioxide from the atmosphere to produce oxygen.
 These experiments will help engineers learn how to use Martian resources to produce oxygen for human respiration and, potentially, as an oxidizer for rocket fuel.

 Launch is estimated for July-August 2020 with landing on Mars in February 2021 at a site to be determined.
-A workshop was held last week in California to narrow down candidate landing sites to eight from the roughly 30 candidate landing sites raised in a previous workshop and eight new candidate sites.
+A workshop was held the week of Aug 3 in California to narrow down candidate landing sites to eight from the roughly 30 candidate landing sites raised in a previous workshop and eight new candidate sites.

 The seven instruments selected last summer were: